 Even more potentially significant than the Janus ruling have been subsequent efforts by former union members and/or current fee payers to challenge the idea of forced representation.
 In other words, rather than be satisfied simply with not having to pay dues to a union, some dissenting workers are challenging their unions authority to bargain exclusively on their behalf.
 Academia is a common setting for such cases.
 In a pair cases of cases filed in federal district courts in 2018 by the Columbus, Ohio-based Buckeye Institute, Jade Thompson, a high school teacher in Ohio, and Kathleen Uradnik, a professor of political science at St. Cloud University in Minnesota, argued that their respective unions, by forcing them to accept representation they never asked for, violated their First Amendment rights.
 Similarly, in early January, Jonathan Reisman, an associate professor of economics at the University of Maine, filed an appeal with the U.S. Supreme Court to review a circuit court ruling that rejected his claim that mandatory representation violated his rights.
 Here, too, the Buckeye Institute is representing the plaintiffs.
 All three cases are active.

 To summarize, public-sector unions are not public-spirited.
 They are intensely political organizations, ever focused on maximizing opportunities for organizing, representation, and bargaining, and on forging alliances with supportive office seekers and holders.
 Their own interests come first.
 And up to a point, those interests heavily overlap with those of their employers.
 Indeed, given their track record, it would be remarkable if the unions weren’t doing everything in their power to circumvent the Supreme Court.
-Don’t be misled by their healthy financial balance sheets.
+Don’t be lulled into apathy by their healthy financial balance sheets.
 These unions are determined to win, economically and politically.
-And in their world, the two outcomes amount to almost the same thing.
-Two years after the fact, the Supreme Court’s Janus decision appears more a start than a finish.
-Its necessity is more evident than ever.
+In their world, the two outcomes amount to almost the same thing.
+Two years after the fact, the Supreme Court’s Janus decision appears to be a start rather than a finish.
+Its necessity should be more evident than ever.